 - Any payment to an employee-see first IRS condition shown above. - Expense reimbursements paid under an accountable expense reimbursement plan to volunteers of nonprofit organizations.
-With proper substantiation, unreimbursed volunteer expenses may be claimed as charitable contributions.
+With

 Legislation is almost annually introduced to allow tax-free mileage reimbursements to volunteers at the business mileage rate.
 To date, this provision has not been enacted.